 The issue was raised as to whether VQEG documents are copyrighted or issued under a particular license (e.g., a particular creative commons license).
 The VQEG board will consider this issue.

 ITU Recognition

-VQEG could be officially recognized by the ITU provided that it (1) has a permanent secretariat and (2) has a legal status.
+VQEG could be officially recognized by the ITU-T under A.4 provided that it (1) has a permanent Secretariat and (2) has a legal status.
 The VQEG board will consider this issue.